Video Reasoning without Training: Conclusion

 \section{Conclusion}

-In this paper, we introduced \ours{}, a novel training-free framework designed to enhance reasoning in videos, along with a value-cache controller that enables inference-time optimization.
+In this paper, we introduced \ours{}, a training-free framework that elicits video reasoning through a value-cache controller at inference.
 Our method leverages a theoretically-grounded entropy-based objective to reinforce the micro-exploration and micro-exploitation behaviors observed across models.
-This design effectively mitigates unbounded entropy growth during early generation steps, resulting in lower final entropy, a characteristic of stronger models.
+This design effectively mitigates unbounded entropy growth during early generation steps, resulting in delayed entropy peak and lower final entropy, a characteristic of stronger models.
 We further proposed \ourslite{}, a ``Lite'' variant which improves the memory by pruning low $l_2$-norm entries in the value cache.
-Extensive experiments across multiple benchmarks demonstrate that \ours{} narrows the gap to RL–trained models (e.g., Video-R1) to within \textbf{0.6\%}, while substantially reducing output token length \textbf{($\downarrow$58.6\%)}; this also results in lower \textbf{($\downarrow$37\%)} inference time than Video-R1.
+Extensive experiments across multiple benchmarks demonstrate that \ours{} narrows the gap to RL–trained models (e.g., Video-R1) to within \textbf{0.6\%}, while reducing output token length \textbf{($\downarrow$58.6\%)}; this also results in lower \textbf{($\downarrow$37\%)} inference time than Video-R1.
 Moreover, \ours{} consistently improves performance across model scales ranging from 3B to 72B parameters and remains robust to variations in frame sampling, pixel resolution, decoding techniques, and other hyperparameter configurations.